-- At delivery, the unit MUST be checked for damage.
-Any damage MUST be reported immediately to the claims agent of the carrier. - Bring the packed unit as close as possible to its final installation position to prevent damage during transport. - When handling the unit, take into account the following:

-Fragile, handle the unit with care.

-t Keep the unit upright in order to avoid damage.
+- At delivery, the unit MUST be checked for damage and completeness.
+Any damage or missing parts MUST be reported immediately to the claims agent of the carrier. - Bring the packed unit as close as possible to its final installation position to prevent damage during transport. - Prepare in advance the path along which you want to bring the unit to its final installation position. - When handling the unit, take into account the following: - Fragile, handle the unit with care. - Keep the unit upright in order to avoid damage.